pg.1: The Enchanted Gallery's Rubber Stamps, pg.2: Mounting Foam, Acrylic Blocks & Other Rubber Stamps, pg. 3: Dominoes, Game Tiles, Dog Tags, Wood &

-These ink pads are my favorite for paper projects for a number of reasons including being the most compatible stamping ink to use with Copic marker coloring and alcohol inks, they are fade-resistant,
+These ink pads are my favorite for paper projects being the most compatible stamping ink to use with Copic marker coloring and alcohol inks, they are fade-resistant,

 |Here I have cut a "mask" (like a stencil) with jagged edges to mimic snowfall over a bumpy landscape, and a scalloped edge to mimic clouds.
 I stamped the trees with

 black Memento ink, and applied the gray ink with a sponge dauber using the paper mask as a guide.
 I applied white gel pen to the edges of the trees and dotted all over as

 snow.
 I repeated the paper mask and inking method on background paper and also used a snowflake paper punch as a mask.